Furious-Community/furious-plugins/README.md

 # furious-plugins
-The plugins which powered Furious servers.
+The plugins which powered the Furious Gaming servers.

 Each plugin with details can be found with pages in the wiki for this repository.